B1-B2 Visa For USA – Complete Guide

 Overview

-If you wish to apply for parents B1-B2 visa for USA in order for them to travel to the United States for tourism or to visit family members this article will help you.
+If you wish to apply for a visitor visa for parents to travel to the United States this article will be helpful.

 Visa Type B – Visitor Visa And Business Travel